KOKIAOKI/3d_bbs/ros2_test/ros2_test_code.md

 # ROS 2 Test code
 Experiance the real-time global localization visually!

-## Test
 You can try 3D-BBS with two different viewers, Rviz2 and Iridescence.
 Note:
 - This is only supported on GPU